webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-encoding"></a>
 #### encoding:*encoding_type*

-The field under validation must match the specified character encoding.
-This rule uses `mb_check_encoding` to detect the encoding of files or strings.
-It can be used with the file rule builder:
+The field must match the specified character encoding.
+This rule uses `mb_check_encoding` to detect file or string encoding.
+Can be used with the file rule builder:

 ```php
 use Illuminate\Validation\Rules\File;